10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Clinical Research Agreement

 Under co-development and revenue sharing agreements with Ergomed, Ergomed agreed to contribute up to $12 million towards the Company’s Phase 3 Clinical Trial in the form of discounted clinical services in exchange for a single digit percentage of milestone and royalty payments, up to a specific maximum amount.
 The Company accounted for the co-development and revenue sharing agreements in accordance with ASC 808, Collaborative Arrangements.
 The Company determined the payments to Ergomed are within the scope of ASC 730, Research and Development.
 Therefore, the Company records the discount on the clinical services as a credit to research and development expense on its statements of operations.
 Since the inception of the agreement with Ergomed, the Company has incurred research and development expenses of approximately $35.8 million for Ergomed’s services.
 This amount is net of Ergomed’s discount of approximately $11.9 million.
-During the three months ended December 31, 2023 and 2022, the Company recorded, net of Ergomed’s discount, approximately $0.1 million for each quarter as research and development expense related to Ergomed’s services.
+During the nine months ended June 30, 2024 and 2023, the Company recorded, net of Ergomed’s discount, approximately $0.1 million for each period as research and development expense related to Ergomed’s services.
+During the three months ended June 30, 2024 the Company did not record any research and development expense related to Egromed’s services and during three months ended June 30, 2023, the Company recorded, net of Ergomed’s discount, less than $0.1 million as research and development expense related to Ergomed’s services.

 Lease Agreements